pointbazaar/espl1000/README.md

 0. install gcc, make
 1. try compiling some sample program

-smalldragon should have an easy and simple syntax, similar to C and Haskell.

-It is intended to be used for (but not limited to):

-- writing a Program in SmallDragon and transpiling it to C.
-- writing a part of your Program in C and another part in SmallDragon.

 ## Contributions

 - Feel free to fork the Project.
-- Pull Requests are not welcome and will not be merged.
+- Pull Requests will not be merged, as this is a learning Project.
 - Issues are always welcome (Suggestions for Improvement, Bug Reports, ...)